-Having the opportunity to participate in such classes may help medical students reflect and see more clearly, perhaps providing better care for your future patients.
-The Association of American Medical Colleges recently had a forum to discuss the arts and humanities in medical education, and the benefits they bring.
+Participating in such classes may help medical students reflect and see more clearly, perhaps providing better care for patients.
+The Association of American Medical Colleges had a forum to discuss the arts and humanities in medical education, and the benefits they bring.
 Another article extols the benefits of art in medical education.
-And finally, medical educators at Johns Hopkins are developing an app that prompts medical students, residents to look at art to hone their empathy with patients.
+And medical educators at Johns Hopkins are developing an app that prompts medical students and residents to look at art to hone their empathy.
+Finally, in response to COVID-19, the University of Virginia created a course for medical students that “reveals how art shaped our understanding of plagues.”
+The University of Alabama created a course that uses art to combat bias.

 –Liza Thompson, Expert Medical School Admissions Consulting